Professor Paul Almond

 Research

 My research interests lie in the fields of corporate crime and regulation, criminal law and criminal justice, public attitudes towards the law, and health and safety law and policy.
-I have published on these areas, as well as mental health, money laundering, sex offender rehabilitation, and research methods.
-He has authored two books:
+I have published on these areas, as well as mental health, automated vehicles, money laundering, media coverage of regulation, sex offender rehabilitation, and research methods.
+I have authored two books:

 I have advised external organisations including the International Labour Organization (ILO), the Institution of Occupational Health and Safety (IOSH), the British Safety Council (BSC), and others.
 Through my funded work with the ILO, I contribute to the writing and production of their Support Kit for Developing Occupational Safety and Health Legislation (2022).